Top 10 Best Pixar Movies

 23 Luca

-Feels much more like a Studio Ghibli film than Earwig and the Witch ever did.
+It feels much more like a Studio Ghibli film than Earwig and the Witch ever did.

-Great movie, I like how Pixar did something different with this movie.
+Great movie.
+I like how Pixar did something different with this movie.

-24 Lightyear
+24 Elemental

 25 Cars 2